OperaCode/ARES_Protocol_TeasuryVault/ARCHITECTURE.md

 - **Interfaces Layer**: Defines contract boundaries for modularity and testing.
 - **Libraries Layer**: Offers shared utilities for hashing and signature operations.

 The system uses more than five Solidity files, deliberately avoiding monolithic contract designs that could introduce complex interdependencies.
-All inter-contract communication is mediated through interfaces, ensuring modularity, upgradability, and simplified auditing.

 ## Module Separation